 Here are the benefits of outsourcing Amazon FBA prep, merchant fulfillment, and storage services.

-1) They handle the complete packing requirements of Amazon
+1) They handle Amazon’s extensive packing requirements

 2) They assure product quality and prepare items for shipment